WC5E/Warcraft-5e-Conversion/WIP 3.0 Classes/Mage.md

 You tap into a deep wellspring of magic within yourself.
 This wellspring is represented by sorcery points, which allow you to create a variety of magical effects.

 #### Sorcery Points
-You have 2 sorcery points, and you gain more as you reach higher levels, as shown in the Sorcery Points column of the Sorcerer table.
+You have 2 sorcery points, and you gain more as you reach higher levels, as shown in the Sorcery Points column of the Mage table.
 You can never have more sorcery points than shown on the Mage table for your level.
 You regain all spent sorcery points when you finish a long rest.

 #### Flexible Casting
 You can use your sorcery points to gain additional spell slots, or sacrifice spell slots to gain additional sorcery points.
 You learn other ways to use your sorcery points as you reach higher levels.